 Moral of the story: consider getting travel insurance before you head out into the wilds, people!“

 Do They Justify the Hype?

 Most of the time?
-No. Not to be a downer, but so many people are disappointed at the end of their aurora excursion.
-Whether it’s because they didn’t appear, or because they appeared quite weak, you really can’t guarantee you’ll have a mind blowing experience.
+No. Not to be a downer, but many people that go on the aurora excursion will tel you it’s as an overrated travel experience.
+Whether it’s because they didn’t appear, or because they appeared quite weak, you really can’t guarantee you’ll see mind blowing sights.